jruels/automation-dev/labs/tf-write-module/index.md

 - default: `{}`

 When using a module, variables are set by passing arguments to the module in your configuration.
-You will set some of these variables when calling this module from your root module's `main.tf`.
+You will set values for some of these variables when calling this module from your root module's `main.tf`.

-When creating a module, consider which resource arguments to expose to module end users as input variables.
-For example, you might decide to expose the index and error documents to end users of this module as variables, but not define a variable to set the ACL , since to host a website your bucket will need the ACL to be set to "public-read".
+Consider which resource arguments to expose to module end users as input variables when creating a module.
+For example, you might choose to make the index and error documents available to end users of this module as variables, but refrain from defining a variable to set the ACL , since hosting a website requires your bucket to have the ACL set to "public-read. "

-You should also consider which values to add as outputs, since outputs are the only supported way for users to get information about resources configured by the module.
+You should also consider which values to add as outputs since outputs are the only way users can get information about resources configured by the module.

-Add outputs to your module in the `outputs.tf` file inside the `modules/aws-s3-static-website-bucket` directory:
+Inside the `modules/aws-s3-static-website-bucket` directory, add outputs to your module in the `outputs.tf` file :

 ## Output variable definitions